youtube/cobalt/cobalt/doc/performance_tuning.md

 **Tags:** *framerate, startup, browse-to-watch, input latency*

-#### The GCC '-mplt' flag for MIPS architectures
-The '-mplt' flag has been found to improve all around performance by ~20% on MIPS architecture platforms.
-If your platform has a MIPS architecture, it is suggested that you enable this flag in gold builds.

-**Tags:** *gyp_configuration.gypi, framerate, startup, browse-to-watch,
-           input latency.*

 ### Close "Stats for Nerds" when measuring performance

 The YouTube web app offers a feature called "Stats for Nerds" that enables